o3de/o3de.org/content/docs/atom-guide/what-is-atom.md

 ---
 title: "What is Atom?"
-description: "What is Atom Rendering Engine?"
+description: "What is Atom Renderer?"
 date: 2021-03-04
 toc: false
 weight: 110